 Adipose - Derived Stem Cells (ADSC)

 Adipose tissue (fat) is rich with adipose-derived stem cells (ADSC).
 Fat harvesting for ADSC therapy is done with a very simple process called lipoaspiration.
 It is important to understand that lipoaspiration is vastly different from liposuction.
 Liposuction is performed by a plastic surgeon, and up to 6,000mL (6 liters) of fat is removed for a cosmetic result.
 In contrast, lipoaspiration uses only a small amount of local anesthetic and a small instrument slightly larger than a hypodermic needle to remove 1/100 of that amount (60mL).
-The entire process takes around sixty minutes.
+The entire process takes around fifteen minutes.

 Bone Marrow Or Fat?